 If I’m not going directly home or to my hotel on arrival, I’ve also begun packing a change of outfit in my carry-on so I can get out of my germy and sweaty clothes on arrival.

 If you’re packing for an international flight, particularly if you’re flying to a country with testing requirements, you’ll want to fly prepared for an unexpected quarantine.

-These questions would have seemed crazy in 2019, but, friends, we’re packing for 2020 now.
-My “emergency” prep kit has extra snacks (protein bars and almonds), good espresso packets, some mini bourbons (packed in my toiletry kit) and a very well stocked kindle.
+These questions would have seemed crazy in 2019 but we’re packing for 2020 now.
+My “emergency” prep kit has extra snacks (protein bars and almonds), good espresso packets, some mini bourbons (packed in my toiletry kit) and a very well-stocked kindle.

 Tips for staying safe once you go